Nick Houghton: Retirement

-In 2016, he was appointed Constable of The Tower of London, as the monarch's representative for five years, replacing Richard Dannatt, Baron Dannatt.
+In 2016, Houghton was appointed Constable of The Tower of London, as the monarch's representative for five years, replacing Richard Dannatt, Baron Dannatt.
 This is primarily a ceremonial post but the Constable is also a trustee of Historic Royal Palaces and the Royal Armouries.
 He left his role in 2022 with Sir Gordon Messenger replacing him.

-On 20 November 2017, Houghton joined the House of Lords as a crossbencher.
+In October 2017, it was announced that a life peerage would be conferred on Houghton.
+On 20 November of the same year, he was created Baron Houghton of Richmond, of Richmond in the County of North Yorkshire.
+He joined the House of Lords as a crossbencher.
+He has been a member of the International Relations and Defence Committee, a select committee of the House of Lords, since January 2024.

+He was chosen to carry the Sword of Temporal Justice at the 2023 Coronation.

 Honours and decorations

 On 12 October 1993, Houghton was appointed Officer of the Order of the British Empire (OBE) "in recognition of distinguished service in Northern Ireland".
 He was appointed Commander of the Order of the British Empire (CBE) on 14 April 2000 "in recognition of gallant and distinguished services in Northern Ireland during the period 1 April 1999 to 30 September 1999".
-In 2006, he was made an Officer of the Legion of Merit "in recognition of gallant and distinguished services during coalition operations in Iraq.
-He was appointed Knight Commander of the Order of the Bath (KCB) in the 2008 Birthday Honours and Knight Grand Cross of the Order of the Bath (GCB) in the 2011 Birthday Honours.
+In 2006, he was made an Officer of the Legion of Merit by the United States government "in recognition of gallant and distinguished services during coalition operations in Iraq".
+He was appointed Knight Commander of the Order of the Bath (KCB) in the 2008 Birthday Honours, and Knight Grand Cross of the Order of the Bath (GCB) in the 2011 Birthday Honours.

 Houghton was Colonel of the Regiment of 158 (Royal Anglian) Transport Regiment (Volunteers) from 1 November 2003 to 1 September 2008 and honorary Colonel Commandant of the King's Division from 10 December 2005 to 10 December 2008 as well as Colonel of the Regiment of The Yorkshire Regiment from 6 June 2006 to 6 June 2011.
 He was appointed Colonel Commandant of the Intelligence Corps on 19 July 2008 and Aide-de-Camp General (ADC Gen) to The Queen on 1 October 2009.

 In June 2015, Houghton also received an honorary Panglima Gagah Angkatan Tentera (PGAT) award from the Deputy Minister for Defence of Malaysia.

-In October 2017, it was announced that a life peerage would be conferred on Houghton.
-On 20 November of the same year, he was created Baron Houghton of Richmond, of Richmond in the County of North Yorkshire.
+On 14 June 2025, Houghton, alongside his predecessor, The Lord Richards of Herstmonceux, was promoted honorary Field Marshal in the British Army.

 Personal life

-In 1982 Houghton married Margaret Glover: they have one son, the comedian Tom Houghton (born 1984), and one daughter.
+In 1982 Houghton married Margaret Glover: they have one son, the comedian Hon.
+Tom Houghton (born 1984), and one daughter.
 His interests include golf, sailing, shooting, cooking and history.